JodusNodus/databrokerdao-dapi/README.md

       "originContractAddress": "0xedeb346c47918a27344f6d915f7d72f16eefa120",
       "key": "0xc804dd3be595816031f393f63dc49d3a698f7dab",
-      "contractaddress": "0xc804dd3be595816031f393f63dc49d3a698f7dab", // Address of the purchase "endtime": "1521450312", // Timestamp (Unix, in seconds) of when the user will lose access to the stream "metadata": "QmPkE6jz62JHia3YkV9vE8FTHmUSsHHJigrk5w8N4XTuGp",
+      "contractaddress": "0xc804dd3be595816031f393f63dc49d3a698f7dab", // Address of the purchase "endtime": "1521450312", // Timestamp (Unix, in seconds) of when the user will lose access to the sensor "metadata": "QmPkE6jz62JHia3YkV9vE8FTHmUSsHHJigrk5w8N4XTuGp",
-      "email": "silke@databrokerdao.com", // Email address that needs to get stream updates "gatekeeper": "0xf56c9e5c364066d9f7412245126f299a8fcb5c41",
+      "email": "silke@databrokerdao.com", // Email address that needs to get sensor updates "gatekeeper": "0xf56c9e5c364066d9f7412245126f299a8fcb5c41",
       "purchaser": "0x1b777c767e9f787ec3575ef15261b5691b0c9ffc",
-      "stream": "0xdb4337a1530427dec7d2db5c82181a48accf1155", // Address of the purchased stream: you might need to query on this to only get the purchases for a certain stream
+      "sensor": "0xdb4337a1530427dec7d2db5c82181a48accf1155", // Address of the purchased sensor: you might need to query on this to only get the purchases for a certain sensor
       "starttime": "1521450251",
       "price": "10", // Price per second
       "updatemetadatarole": "UPDATE_METADATA_ROLE",